-(1) The cover letter, typed on plain bond paper, is limited to one page using Arial, with a font size of 11.
-The cover letter must provide the nominee’s name, rank, corps, last four numbers of their Social Security Number unit of assignment and complete unit mailing address to include street address.
-The nominator will also provide their name, Rank and Corps, O2M3 Membership Number, signature block, membership number, unit and complete mailing address, phone number, e-mail address and who will be responsible for the membership dues.
-The letter will include the presentation date and place, if they have been established, and a statement that the Soldier is in compliance with the Army’s height and weight standards.
-If the Membership packet is to be mailed to a point of contact, other than the nominator, the name and mailing address of that person must also be provided.
-If the address, to which to send the membership packet, is a civilian address please note whose address is listed.
+The cover letter must provide the nominee’s name, rank, corps, last four numbers of their Social Security Number, Unit of assignment and complete unit mailing address.
+The nominator will also provide their name, rank, corps, O2M3 Membership Number, email address, unit and complete address of unit, phone number, and signature block.
+The letter must also include a presentation date and place, if they have been established, and who will be responsible for the membership dues.
+If the Membership packet is to be forwarded to a point of contact other than the nominator, the name and mailing address must be provided.
 The cover letter must be signed by the nominator.

 Cover Letter Example

-The nomination and supporting documentation should be sent electronically (preferred) to the administrator or mail to:
+The nomination and supporting documentation should be sent electronically to the administrator.
+The mailing address is:

 Order of Military Medical Merit